hannajonsd/hannajonsd/README.md

 I'm a Software Engineering student at the University of Iceland!

+- 🤓 My current courses are Software Project 2, Analysis of Algorithms, Compilers and Web Programming 2
+- 💻 I am currently a part time Software Solutions Specialist at Origo Iceland.
-- 🔭 I am currently on an exchange semester at the Cooper Union in New York
+- - 🔭 I recently did an exchange semester at the Cooper Union in New York!
-- 💻 This summer I was a Software Solutions Specialist at Origo Iceland.
 - 😄 Pronouns: she/her